premaseem/AlgorithmAndDataStructureInJava/README.md

 # What are the contents of this repository.

-If you are interested in java and prepraing for coding test, this repository can help you.
+If you are interested in java and preparing for coding test, this repository can help you.
 Star this repo, fork it or clone and start running the code.
 This uses Java 8.

 ### Algorithms:
 Has 3 different code base folder with tests which has different algos eg. bubble sort, merge sort, quick sort.